 - Traffic to website:

-- You can measure the total number of clicks, Click Through Rate (CTR), or Cost per Click (CPC).
+- Measure the total number of clicks, Click Through Rate (CTR), or Cost per Click (CPC).

 - Follower growth on your O&O accounts: